axondeepseg/default-SEM-model/README.md

 ## Train and test (ivadomed)

 ### Clone this repository
-In order to train this model, you will need the json configuration file located in this repo.
+This model was trained with `ivadomed`, which is included in the `axondeepseg` venv.
+Otherwise, make sure you have it installed separately.
+You will need the *model_seg_rat_axon-myelin_sem.json* configuration file located in this repo.
 ```
 git clone https://github.com/axondeepseg/default-SEM-model
 ```